Erotic art: History

 Caliph Al-Walid II, who ruled the Umayyad Caliphate in the 8th century, was a great patron of erotic art.
 Among the depictions of the Qusayr Amra, which were built by him, is the abundance of naked females and love scenes.

 There is a long tradition of erotic art in Eastern cultures.
 In Japan, for example, shunga appeared in the 13th century and continued to grow in popularity until the late 19th century when photography was invented.
 In Japan during the Edo period (1600–1869), Shunga, translated to "spring pictures", was a series of sexually explicit paintings created with ink or woodblock works that became printed onto paper scrolls as an introduction to sexual education.
 Shunga, embraced by individuals as part of the Shinto religion, focused on liberating the innate sexual beings that are within all humans, including women and homosexual sexuality.
 Couples engaging in sexual acts were shown laughing and enjoying the sexual encounter with their partner; this focused on the positivity of sex.
+Around 1700, shunga was met with opposition and banned in Japan, but the circulation of this prominent Erotic Art continued.
+Shunga could be found in local libraries and homes of many Japanese citizens.